MAR0T/dotfiles/README.md

 32. Verify using btrfs-assistant if snapshots are automatically created after login
 33. Install any software and check if snapper pre & post snapshots are created
+34. You should also see snapshots in GRUB menu during boot

+35. Select preferred Style, Icons and Fonts in Appearance app